 - Select the “AirPort Off” or “Disconnect when logging out” option when it is in use frequently.

 - Select “Advance.”
-Head over to the “TCP/IP” tab, under the “Configure IPv6” option, and set it to OFF if unnecessary.
+Under the “Configure IPv6” option on the “TCP/IP” tab, set it to OFF if unnecessary.

 Mac system security has two firewalls: Application Firewall and IPFW Packet-Filtering Firewall.